mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

       -> Contract w s Text ()
   startOp addr StartParams{..} = do

-So for specifying the transaction, we need to define the value and datum that will be part of the script-utxo
+Starting an escrow consists of paying to a script the value that the sender wants to pay to the receiver, including in the datum the corresponding escrow information.
+So for specifying the transaction, we need to define the value and datum that will be part of the script UTxO:

 .. code:: Haskell

-      let
           senderVal = assetClassValue sendAssetClass sendAmount
           val       = minAda <> cTokenVal <> senderVal
           datum     = mkEscrowDatum (mkSenderAddress addr)